Zequez/logseq-vault/pages/Team Pages.md

 - Hello team!
-This idea has been consolidating in my mind for a few days already and I feel turned on about it, I
+This idea has been consolidating in my mind for a few days already and I feel turned on about it, and I want to get feedback.
+Here is how a proposal for what I'm called to create would look like:
+	-